studentiyot/hello_worlds/ruby/README.md

 Hello World in Ruby
 ===

-Hello World is one line in Ruby.
+Hello World is one line in Ruby:

+    puts("Hello Ruby world!")

 The method `puts()` displays the given string "Hello Ruby world!" to the screen and adds a newline as well.
 To run the program, enter `ruby hello.rb` in a terminal session.

 ---